benwiz/sasha/README.md

 ## To Do

-- Write `get-dynamodb` in Go
+- All dynamodb connections must validate the table or handle a bad table better.
+- Add an `update-dynamodb` function.
+May be able to replace (or just deprecate, or not at all) `write-dynamodb` with this (https://github.com/guregu/dynamo/blob/master/update.go).
 - For write/get to dynamodb, the path parameter should be called `table` and should be the actual table name.

+- get-dynamodb: handle record not found error with HTTP response

 - Set up Zing to report wemo switch status directly to DynamoDB
 - overland-receiver needs to write the current location to a DynamoDB

+- Low priority / dependencies haven't been created
   - Detect if we don't sleep together

-- Use a _single_ permissions role for all of sasha's functions.
   - Better libs strategy for Python functions (see `send-image`).
   - Receive sms
-- Eventually I'd like to move off of IFTTT.
-This is important because otherwise I could just use IFTTT and it's webhook features as my entire backend and messaging system.
-Why?
-Because I want to do it myself.
-IFTTT is turning out to be kind of slow.
+  - Slowly move entirely away from IFTTT